gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "The Makers?
 You work for...for *them*?"

-Patience brushed the question away with a wave of one its arms.
+Patient brushed the question away with a wave of one its arms.
 It had three,
 Maddy realized,
 each one so different from the others